fritzali/nixos/installation/README.md

 ```
 sudo dd bs=4M conv=fsync oflag=direct status=progress if=path/to/image of=/dev/sdX
 ```

 *To be bootable on BIOS and UEFI devices, the ISO image has to be written verbatim to the USB drive.
 The `of` and `if` flags replace the default input `stdin` and output `stdout` with the specified files, while `status=progress` shows transfer statistics.
 Use of `oflag=direct` avoids using RAM as writeback cache, with `conv=fsync` ensuring the file is written fully and without errors before finishing.
-Reasonable speeds are achieved by setting `bs=4M` for a larger simultaneously accessed block size*
+Reasonable speeds are achieved by setting `bs=4M` for a larger simultaneously accessed block size.*

 Assuming a UEFI system, the following describes a UEFI installation process via the terminal.

+1. Plug in the flash drive and turn on or restart the computer.
+2. Open the boot menu by pressing the appropriate key and select the correct boot device.

+*Choosing the UEFI option from a GRUB bootloader is easiest.*

+Lenovo Legion 5 15ACH6A: *Hold `Fn+F2` or `F2` with `FnLock` enabled during startup.*

+3. Select the default installer option and proceed with the following steps.

 #### Networking